 Steve is one of those rare "triple-threat" audio technology experts with extensive experience in three main arenas of audio: Professional, Consumer & Automotive OEM.
-Over the past ~seven several years Steve has been worked as an R&D manager & a consultant providing audio and acoustics product and engineering solutions.
+Over the past several years Steve has been working as an R&D manager & a consultant providing audio and acoustics product and engineering solutions.
 With fifteen issued US patents (& more international) he has experience in transducer design and troubleshooting.
 He has provided audio system tuning (calibration) services to major automotive OEMs, Pro & CE systems and managed complex design projects that run from concept to launch.
-On the management side he has provided business model development with strategic technology road maps, QMS procedures and supply chain consulting.
-Currently Steve is managing R&D at Eighteen Sound in Reggio Emilia Italy.
+On the management side he has provided business model development with strategic technology road maps, QMS procedures and supply chain consulting and currently, Steve is managing R&D at Eighteen Sound in Reggio Emilia Italy.
 In 2006 Steve left Harman International's Automotive Division where he had managed their global acoustics Advanced Technology Development group.
 In prior years, Steve worked as a transducer and audio system designer on professional and consumer products, was a freelance live sound engineer and was also a professional musician and music educator.

 Steve is a performance-driven professional with extensive knowledge in designing & implementing emerging technology solutions.

 He is a resourceful leader with multinational executive R & D management experience and a proven track record of developing and aligning technology assets and innovation resources to successfully meet marketing and sales objectives.
 I.E. - he is a good collaborator that can manage people to get things done on time & on budget.

 He is a motivated self-starter with the ability to effectively document and communicate strategic plans and RoadMaps that empower organizations to achieve growth targets.